ChillarAnand/avilpage.com/posts/2017/01/refactoring-django-with-fst.md

         super().__init__()
 ```

 For this refactoring, a simple `sed` search/replace should suffice.
 But, there are several hacks in codebase where super calls the grandparent instead of the parent.
 So, `sed` won't work in such cases.
-Also it is very hard to refactor them manually and much harder for reviewers to review it as there are 1364 super calls in code base.
+It is hard to refactor them manually and much harder for reviewers as there are 1364 super calls in code base.

 ```sh
 → grep -rI "super(" | wc -l
    1364
 ```

-Changes has to be scripted.
-I wrote a [simple script][2]{:target="_blank"} to replace super calls by class names.
-This worked only for 50% of the cases.
-It failed to capture classes which had comments on top of them, classes with decorators and nested classes.
+So changes has to be scripted.
+A [simple python script][2]{:target="_blank"} to replace super calls by class names will fail to capture classes with on top of them, classes with decorators and nested classes.

-To handle all these cases, a normal python script gets more complicated and there is no guarantee that it can handle all edge cases.
-So, I experimented with AST(Abstract Syntax Trees).
+To handle all these cases, this python script gets more complicated and there is no guarantee that it can handle all edge cases.
+So, a better choice is to use syntax trees.

 Python has [ast module][3]{:target="_blank"} to convert code to AST but it can't convert AST back to code.
 There are 3rd party packages like [astor](https://pypi.python.org/pypi/astor){:target="_blank"} which can do this.